Can Local Learning Match Self-Supervised Backpropagation?: Training self-supervised objectives with BP-approximation methods

 We apply this method to optimize the self-supervised CLAPP objective at the final layer by replacing $\mathcal{L}(\mu^L, y) $ with $\BPL(\rho(\mu^L))$.
 To optimize the energy during training, we follow the incremental predictive coding (iPC) method used in \citet{Salvatori2024ipc} to update the activity $\{h^l\}_{l=1}^{L-1}$ and parameters $\{W^l\}_{l=1}^{L}$ iteratively.
 This method has been shown to achieve better performance and more stable training.
 It is also more biologically plausible than the classic predictive coding \citep{whittington2017predictivecoding} or equilibrium propagation \citep{scellier2017equilibrium} because it does not require additional signals to control separate phases of updating activities and updating parameters.

 After performing a hyperparameter search and selecting the best model, we found that predictive coding fails to learn useful representations.
-To further confirm our findings of the inferior performance of predictive coding in Table 2, we apply the same hyperparameter search to train different losses on different datasets.
 We find that predictive coding only performs close to backpropagation on supervised loss, whereas the method fails to optimize the self-supervised contrastive objectives used by CLAPP (Table \ref{tab: pc_all}).
 To further show that the result is not specific to contrastive objectives like CLAPP, we also implement predictive coding to optimize the non-contrastive objectives used by LPL \citep{halvagal2023lpl}, where we found a similar result (Table \ref{tab: pc_all}).
 Therefore, the predictive coding method could not be easily extended to self-supervised loss.

 To update $h^l$, we follow the code in \citet{Salvatori2024ipc}, and use the SGD optimizer with a momentum of $0.5$.
 The learning rate $\eta_h$ and optimization steps $T$ are searched according to Table \ref{tab: hyper_pc_loss}.
 In supervised training, we update $W^l$ using the Adam optimizer with a learning rate $5\cdot10^{-5}$ and weight decay $10^{-4}$.
 We use a batch size of 128 and train the model for 50 epochs.
 The test dataset is evaluated at the end of each epoch, and the best accuracy is reported.
 In self-supervised training, we use the same batch size, epoch number, learning rate, and optimizer for $W^l$ as in CLAPP \citep{illing_2021} and LPL \citep{halvagal2023lpl}.
 Detailed choices are specified in Table \ref{tab: hyper_pc_loss}: